jerzabek/mama-pirsl-utils/README.md

 ## Web interface

 Web interface is containerized using Docker.

-### Running the web interface

-Locally:
+The interface is a single `index.html` file served through an nginx container.
+API calls are routed to the appropriate Docker container inside of the `nginx.conf` file.

+### Usage

+Run the docker compose file:

 ```bash
 docker compose up -d
 ```

+Access the interface through [http://localhost:1234](http://localhost:1234).